SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v4/upgrade-guide/how-to-upgrade.md

 **When?**: You use the `_sourceName` or `_source` fields in your Sumo queries.

 The only solution is to change the queries in question.
 In general, it's an antipattern to write queries against specific sources, instead of semantic attributes of the data.

-#### How do I revert to the v3 defaults?
+### How to revert to the v3 defaults

 Set the following in your configuration: